Meaning of Epic Music or Epic Orchestral Music

 Epic Music In Trailer Scores

-The most common place to find Epic music is in trailers.
 Many companies, called Trailer Houses, have specialized into composing trailer music and selling it to music supervisors in need of this type of music for their projects.
-When a track lands (meaning: is chosen for the trailer) it's called a trailer score.

 Hybrid elements are usually heavily present in trailer music (big electronic sounds to catch your attention), to the point it's over-done and every trailer starts to sound the same.